requirejs/requirejs/README.md

     run.resume();

-If run.pause() and run.resume() were not used, then the run() call to define "alpha" would have tried to load "beta" via another network/file IO call.
+If run.pause() and run.resume() were not used, then the run.def() call to define "alpha" would have tried to load "beta" via another network/file IO call.

 ## Module Modifiers